Zequez/logseq-vault/pages/Living in the Gift.md

 - Life is a gift
 	- > "We did not earn the sun.
 It's not thanks to our hard efforts that the sun shines" -
+- an unstoppable desire to develop and express your capacity to give to the world in service of something that you care about.
+-
+-
 -
 -
 -